DEBT SOLUTIONS

 Step 3: Getting in touch with your creditors

-Once sequestration has been awarded, your Trustee will contact you to discuss your affairs and the way in which your assets will be realised (put towards your sequestration) if appropriate.
+Once your sequestration has been awarded, your trustee will contact you to discuss how your affairs will be dealt with.
+If your assets will be put towards your sequestration, you will be told how this will work at this stage.

 Step 4: Being discharged from your sequestration

-Provided you co-operate fully, the Accountant in Bankruptcy may grant your discharge at the end of one year.
+If you cooperate fully with the terms and conditions of your sequestration, the AiB may grant your discharge at the end of one year.

-However, although you may have been discharged the sequestration process does not come to an end.
+However, although you may have been discharged, the sequestration process does not come to an end and you must continue to cooperate with your trustee whilst they are in office.

 Advantages & Disadvantages